Manual

 For users who need precise spectral control in compact, flexible systems.

-- Use safely with femtosecond or high-power lasers
+- Can be used safely with femtosecond and high-power lasers without incurring damage.

 Tunable light source